-The exodus of thousand of refugees from Cambodia into neighbouring Vietnam and Thailand continues in a steady stream.
+Background: The exodus of thousand of refugees from Cambodia into neighbouring Vietnam and Thailand continues in a steady stream.
 Some twenty thousand refugees are living temporarily in Ben-Shahn village in the Tay Ninh province of Vietnam, according to Soviet Television, which recently had a film team in the village.

 SYNOPSIS: The Soviet correspondent reported that eighty percent of Cambodian refugees in the village were women and children, and their relatives had been killed, arrested or lost.
 Vietnamese authorities are providing them with materials to build homes, as well as giving food and monthly grants.
 One anguished refugee told her story.
 She in Nuon Sayun, a member of a poor rice-growing family from the village of Prey Top in Svay Rieng province.

 She was speaking of a policy of terror by the communist Cambodian government, with many members of her village slaughtered, either shot or battered to death.
 A British government report, released in September, said many hundreds of thousands of people had perished in Cambodia directly or indirectly through the policies of the regime, which came to power three years ago.
 The report mentioned wide-scale executions, forcible evacuation of cities, and complete suppression of the Buddhist religion.